 Read more below on how to avoid this behavior.

-Let’s say this rectangle is our company environment.
-Where Sam is (yes, he has a name ) – this is where we currently are in the development of our organization, determined by e.g. a SWOT analysis.
+Let’s say this green rectangle is the company’s environment.
+Where Sam is (yes, he has a name ) – this is where the company currently is in its development, determined by e.g. a SWOT analysis.

 The Vision statement is a declaration of where the company wants to be in the future, what its aspirations are.
-As the Mission statement provides the company’s purpose, the Vision statement then defines what the company wants to become as a result of its purpose.
+The Vision statement describes a world that does not yet exist, but which is possible to achieve via realizing the company’s purpose, i.e. Mission.
 Sometimes the Vision statement can only be a short tag-line, e.g. the company’s slogan.
+Like the Mission statement, once defined, the Vision statement cannot change.
+It is like the North Star: it provides the direction of the company and it aligns its employees behind one common goal.

 Examples of Mission, Vision, Strategy, and Values statements: